C2SP/wycheproof/README.md

 > We are still working to update the README and documentation,
 > but we welcome your feedback and look forward to your contributions!

+### Contributing

+If you want to contribute, please read [CONTRIBUTING](CONTRIBUTING.md) and send us pull requests.
+You can also report bugs or request new tests.

 ## Introduction

 Project Wycheproof tests crypto libraries against known attacks.